 A paper published by the Climate Council of Australia suggested that houses using battery storage could have the option to use their car’s battery to store excess energy and further increase their system efficiency.

 The idea of autonomous vehicles, self-driving cars or driver-assisting vehicles is growing more popular every day.
-In 2014 a survey conducted by Insurance.com showed that 86 per cent of people would consider buying a driverless car.
-This is almost double what it was in 2011, where a separate study suggested 49 per cent.
+In 2014, a survey conducted by Insurance.com showed that 86% of people would consider buying a driverless car.
+This is almost double what it was in 2011, where a separate study suggested 49%.

-But what we are likely to see first in the case of driverless cars is a much more involved version of driver assist, which we now see in parking assist technology and emergency brakes.
+In the case of driverless cars, what we are first likely to see is a much more involved version of driver assist, which we now see in parking assist technology and emergency brakes.
 Volvo is currently testing a car that can balance driver involvement with autonomous modes over long distances.